 All electrical appliances such as lamps, coffee pots, and televisions must be U.L. approved.
 No heating or cooking equipment, with the exception of small microwaves, should be used in student rooms for reasons of safety, health, and sanitation.
-Due to the fire risk associated with inexpensive extension cords, please use power strips with a fuse or breaker that trips if overloaded, and be sure it is UL listed.
+Extension cords are not permitted in accordance with the fire code and shall not be used in place of fixed wiring.
+Power strips and multi-plug adapters with surge protectors can be used in lieu of extension cords.
+Only moveable appliances such as radios, televisions, etc may be attached to them and the power strip must be connected to the wall outlet.
+Power cords connected directly to each other are prohibited.
+Refrigerators and microwaves, regardless of size, must be plugged directly into the wall outlet.